BjjMeche/JavaScript_Racer/README.md

 *Player Controls[Player 1: a, Player2: l]*

 bits and pieces of reflexion:
+-Built using OOP pattern.
+-Added more LOC
+-Added slightly more amount of time to encapsulate everything into objects and interact with one another.
+-Still runs off of 1 event listener placed at the bottom.

+-Object literals can hold both variable attributes and functions.

+  In this design pattern, objects are very intertwined with their knowing their state, knowing how to display themselves on the DOM, and how to behave when a key event is hit.
+To me, this is OK because the game is so small.
+If it was to scale up, it would become unwieldy to keep track of all of the objects and its functions.
+We can separate each object to its own file to handle this OR move to MVC.

+I was pretty happy with this version of JS_Racer.
+There are Player, Racetrack, Engine, and Game Objects that know of its own properties and functions.
+A plus to separating everything into its own module is that it adds scope to protect its variables.

 MVC JS:
 Player Controls, User[s] select.

 bits and pieces of reflexion:
+[pending]

 I hope you have much much more fun playing this game than I did writing it.